IAMGODIAM/IAMGODIAM/README.md

 - 👀 I’m interested in quantum computing and deep learning.
 I am using the resources readily available to learn 0 to Code.
 - 🌱 I’m currently learning Python and qubits.
 - 💞️ I’m looking to collaborate on cryptocurrency algorithmic traders, and artificial intelligent assistance.
-- 📫 How to reach me YzzyYo@ylmllc.vip
+- 📫 How to reach me on X @WeAreGodWeAre